0xjba/WhatsAuto/README.md

 ## 💻 Setting up the Pywhatkit Module.

 Awesome!
-Now that we’ve installed pywhatkit, we’re ready to [import](https://docs.python.org/3/reference/import.html ) the library to setup the environment, but before that lets create a Directory for the project; Example: WhatsAuto.
+Now that we’ve installed pywhatkit, we’re ready to [import](https://docs.python.org/3/reference/import.html ) the library to set up the environment, but before that let's create a Directory for the project; Example: WhatsAuto.

-Inside the Project directory create the file for python program, then `import` the module.
+Inside the Project directory create the file for the python program, then `import` the module.

 ```py
 import pywhatkit